 Today's tour takes us first over mountains and past countless lakes to the eastern end of the Lysefjord.
 This fjord, which is a good 40 kilometers long and surrounded by extremely steep cliffs, will be crossed lengthwise by ferry.
 Then we continue along the west coast to Sauda, where we will spend the night in the Sauda Fjordhotell, built in 1914 Art Nouveau style.

 Day 4: Across the Hardanger Fjord to Bergen.

-On the way to today's destination we cross the Røldalsfjellet and ride along the Sørfjord and the Hardangerfjord to the old Hanseatic city of Bergen.
-We will spend the night at the Hotel Clarion Admiral in the middle of the city and right by the harbour.
+On the way to today's destination, we cross the Røldalsfjellet and ride along the Sørfjord and the Hardangerfjord to the old Hanseatic city of Bergen.
+We will spend the night at the Hotel Clarion Admiral in the middle of the city and right by the harbor.

-Before dinner we will take a short walk through the fish market at the harbour and through the old German Hanseatic trading post Tyske Brygge.
+Before dinner, we will take a short walk through the fish market at the harbor and through the old German Hanseatic trading post Tyske Brygge.

 Day 5: Through the fjord landscape to Sandane.

 Our destination today is the traditional Gloppen Hotell in Sandane.
 On the way there we cross the Mas- and the Sognefjord with ferries, cross mountains and ride along countless lakes through the wonderful fjord landscape.

 In the course of today's stage, we use a total of three ferry connections, whereby the one-hour trip through the Geirangerfjord, which is a UNESCO World Natural Heritage Site, is the absolute highlight of the day.
 Today's destination is the Rica Seilet Hotel in the harbor town of Molde, famous for its unique architecture and fantastic views over the Romsdal Alps.